lotus-dev-inspiration/TripPlannerFE/README.md

 # TripPlannerFE
-Frontend for the Trip Planner application
+Frontend project for the Trip Planner application